aurielfournier/CV/PDF_CV.md

 ## Honors

 2012-16 **Distinguished Doctoral Fellowship** - University of Arkansas
-2016 **Distinguished Graduate Student Service Award** The Wildlife Society University of Arkansas Student Chapter
+2016 **Graduate Student Service Award** The Wildlife Society U. of Arkansas Student Chapter
 2011 **Outstanding Senior in Wildlife Ecology and Management** - Michigan Technological University
 2010 **Member of the Year** - The Wildlife Society Michigan Technological University Student Chapter
 2009 **Woman of Promise** - School of Forest Resources and Envi.
 Science - Michigan Technological University